ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/k3s.md

      CGroup: /system.slice/k3s.service
              `-2069 "/usr/local/bin/k3s agent"
 ```
 For things to work properly, you need to make K3s aware of the `hybrid-runtime` by configuring this with `containerd`.
-You find the config file with the K3s example YAML files in GitHub.
+You can find the config file with the K3s example YAML files in GitHub.

 Download the K3s demo example YAML files:
 ```bash
 wget https://github.com/smarter-project/hybrid-runtime/releases/download/v1.5/example.tar.gz
 ```
-Extract the files.
+Extract the files:
 ```bash
 tar -xvf example.tar.gz
 ```

-Create a `containerd` directory under `/etc` and copy the config file there.
+Create a `containerd` directory under `/etc` and copy the config file to there:
 ```bash
 mkdir /etc/containerd
 mv example/config.toml /etc/containerd/
 ```
-Restart containerd, and make sure that it's running.
+Restart containerd, and make sure that it's running:
 ```bash
 systemctl restart containerd
 systemctl status containerd
 ```
-If you run the `kubectl` command below, you will see that the node is not ready.
+If you run the `kubectl` command below, you will see that the node is not ready:
 ```bash
 kubectl get nodes
 ```